JohnDoneth/wasm-multi-lang-tests/README.md

-# wasm-multi-language-tests
+# wasm-multi-lang-tests

-For fun I made this project to compile a bunch of languages to [WebAssembly](https://webassembly.org/) and run all of the generated WASM using the [wasmi](https://github.com/paritytech/wasmi) library.
+For fun I made this project to compile a bunch of different programming languages to [WebAssembly](https://webassembly.org/) and run all of the generated WASM using the [wasmi](https://github.com/paritytech/wasmi) library.

-Each language generates a WASM binary that has a shared WASM function that can be called from [wasmi](https://github.com/paritytech/wasmi).
+Each language test generates a standalone WASM binary that has a shared WASM function that can be called from [wasmi](https://github.com/paritytech/wasmi) by the test runner.

 ---